-The Elisabet Ney Museum located at 304 E. 44th Street will be receiving much needed equipment and building improvement upgrades in addition to a new pedestrian bridge crossing Waller Creek.
+The Elisabet Ney Museum located at 304 E. 44th Street will be receiving needed equipment and building improvement upgrades in addition to a new pedestrian bridge crossing Waller Creek.
+This project is in the design phase.
+District 9

 - Digital flythrough of bridge rendering (YouTube)